ivan-tkatchev/tab/docs/README.html.md

 *Note*: this is not a true conditional control structure, since all three arguments are always evaluated.
 Usage:
 `if Integer, a, a -> a`
+`if Integer, a -> a` -- this alternative form throws an error if the first integer argument is 0.
+Useful for error checking or for sequences with the `try` clause.

 index {: #fn_index}
 : Select elements from arrays, maps or tuples.
 Indexing a non-existent element will cause an error.